 Some birds specialize in living near the water.
 Cormorants dive for fish in the water and perch on sunken branches to dry their wings.
 Mallards dabble in shallow water, sifting through algae.
 Snowy egrets wade at the water's edge spearing minnows and catching crabs with their narrow, pointed beaks.
-Check along the edges of the water in the air?
+Check along the edges of the water and in the water.
+How many different birds can you find?
+Can you tell what they are eating?